specialist disability accomModation (sda)

 We have a Specialist Disability Accommodation vacancy that is inline with your assessment

 You share our vision and mission for providing dedicated support of Specialist Disability Accommodation for people with a disability

-OC Connections have a number of accommodation vacancies available.
+OC Connections have a number of specialist disability accommodation vacancies available.
 Places exist in Hampton East, Clayton, Ashwood, Mount Waverley, Oakleigh and Oakleigh South.
 Details are listed below and further details and applications can be made via Housing Hub (see links for each house listed).
 Please note, that while OC Connections manages and staffs all houses listed, some are owned by DHHS and the application process will be managed by their agency

 2 bedroom vacancy in a High Physical Support group home.
 5 bedrooms, 2 bathrooms with two shared living areas, a separate kitchen and kitchenette, two wheelchair accessible bathrooms and toilets.
 An undercover area at the back of the house to enjoy relaxing.
 This house is owned by DHHS and managed by OC Connections.Find Out More